 Designing for colour blindness

-January, 2024 | by Julie Neuman, Sandbox Creative Group
+By Julie Neuman, Sandbox Creative Group

 In a world full of colour, have you ever wondered why logos are becoming simpler and often all white?
 I have been reading about the various ways people perceive colours, and I believe this is one of the reasons why designs are evolving to a more minimalist approach.